 The result: Get a text message reminding you of the upcoming birthday of your children.

-What it’s good for: This one I posted previously, but believe me, very few things are more gratifying to a child than being celebrated on his or her special day.
+What it’s good for: Very few things are more gratifying to a child than being celebrated on his or her special day.
 Avoid unintentional slips and make the young ones feel special.

-The result: Get an email whenever Blooming Child posts new content.
+The result: Get an email whenever The Blooming Child website posts new content.

-What it’s good for: Blooming Child is one of the most popular parenting sites.
+What it’s good for: The Blooming Child site is among the most popular parenting resources.
 Increase your parenting knowledge by receiving these automated emails.

 The result: Saves your Facebook posts in a document and saves it to Dropbox.

 What it’s good for: Parents, you know how often you post your little one’s accomplishments and funny sayings to your Facebook.
 This will allow you to go through said gems whenever you want.